 Manifest with the moon by using the moon’s energy and the lunar cycle to create a powerful moon journaling practice that will bring your dreams to life.

 Moon journaling is a slightly different way to create a regular journaling practice.
-Instead of using the solar calendar, you get to use the lunar calendar and the cycles of the moon as a guide.
+Instead of using the solar calendar which is based on dates, you get to use the lunar calendar and the cycles of the moon as a guide.
 This lunar calendar brings with it a new energy and different awareness to your journaling practice.

 In this step-by-step guide learn how to take advantage of the energy of each of the moon’s eight monthly phases to create a journaling practice that will help you manifest exactly what you want in your life.
 During this journey you’ll discover how to live with less stress and more ease and alignment.
 Working with the practical nature of journaling combined with the esoteric forces of the moon, this is a fun and creative method of journaling.